wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ### MAIL Flags

-I found the first flag in the "Welcome" email in guest the inbox:
+I found the first flag in the "Welcome" email in guest the inbox.

 ![first flag](/assets/img/posts/throwback/9_flag1.webp)

-And the second flag in the address book:
+And the second flag in the address book.

 ![second flag](/assets/img/posts/throwback/10_flag2.webp)